-- 1. Case countries: Prior to your first tutorial, you will choose two of the eight countries profiled in Chapter 1 of Green and Luehrmann as your 'adopted country'.
-You will read relevant sections of the textbook on your case countries as noted in the reading schedule below, and will also follow current events in these countries and keep a journal (see above).
-You will use your knowledge of these countries to contribute to tutorial discussion. - 2.
+- 1. Case countries: Prior to your first tutorial, you will choose two of the eight countries profiled on pp. 18-25 of the Green and Luehrmann textbook as your 'case countries'.
+During various weeks of the course, you will read relevant sections of the textbook on your case countries (as noted in the reading schedule below).
+You will also follow current events in these countries and keep a journal (see above).
+Finally, your TA will ask you to draw on your knowledge of these countries to contribute to tutorial discussion. - 2.
 Discussion questions: Each week, the instructor will post discussion questions on OWL for the following week's material.
 Use these questions to guide your reading, and be prepared to discuss them in the next tutorial.